ecelayes/pms-backend/README.md

 DB_NAME=hotel_pms_db
 DB_TEST_NAME=hotel_pms_test

-PORT=8080

-# No se requiere JWT_SECRET ya que usamos sales dinámicas por usuario en la DB

-## Ejecución del Proyecto

-El proyecto incluye un Makefile para simplificar todas las tareas comunes.
+PORT=8081

+# JWT_SECRET is not required as we use dynamic salts per user in the DB

+## Running the Project

+The project includes a Makefile to simplify all common tasks.

-### Opción A: Ejecución con Docker (Recomendada)
+### Option A: Running with Docker (Recommended)

-Levanta la base de datos y la API en contenedores aislados.
-La API estará disponible en el puerto 4000.
+Starts the database and the API in isolated containers.
+The API will be available on port 4000.

-1. Levantar servicios:
+1. Start services:
    make docker-up

-2. Inicializar base de datos (Solo la primera vez o para reiniciar):
-   Crea el esquema, aplica migraciones y carga datos de prueba. make docker-db-reset
+2. Initialize database (Only the first time or to reset):
+   Creates the schema, applies migrations, and loads seed data. make docker-db-reset

-3. Ver logs:
+3. View logs:
    make docker-logs

-4. Detener servicios:
+4. Stop services:
    make docker-down

-### Opción B: Ejecución Local (Desarrollo)
+### Option B: Local Execution (Development)

-Requiere tener una instancia de PostgreSQL corriendo localmente en el puerto 5432.
+Requires a locally running PostgreSQL instance on port 5432.

+1. Prepare local database:
-1. Preparar base de datos local: make db-reset
+   make db-reset

-2. Iniciar el servidor (Hot reload no incluido, reiniciar manualmente): make run
+2. Start the server (Hot reload not included, restart manually): make run

-El servidor escuchará en el puerto definido en el .env (por defecto 8081).
+The server will listen on the port defined in .env (default 8081).

 ## Testing

-El proyecto cuenta con una suite de tests de integración (End-to-End) que valida los flujos de negocio completos contra una base de datos real de prueba.
+The project features an integration test suite (End-to-End) that validates complete business flows against a real test database.

-- Ejecutar todos los tests:
+- Run all tests:
   make test-all

-- Ejecutar solo tests unitarios (sin DB): make test-unit
+- Run only unit tests (without DB): make test-unit

-- Ejecutar solo el test de ciclo de vida (Flujo completo): make test-lifecycle
+- Run only the lifecycle test (Full flow): make test-lifecycle

-## Estructura del Proyecto
+## Project Structure

 /cmd
-  /api          # Punto de entrada (main.go)
+  /api          # Entry point (main.go)
 /internal
-  /bootstrap    # Configuración e inyección de dependencias /entity       # Modelos de dominio y errores /handler      # Controladores HTTP (Entrada/Salida JSON) /usecase      # Lógica de negocio pura
+  /bootstrap    # Configuration and dependency injection /entity       # Domain models and errors
+  /handler      # HTTP Controllers (JSON Input/Output)
+  /usecase      # Pure business logic
-  /repository   # Acceso a datos (SQL queries) /security     # Middlewares y utilidades de autenticación /migrations     # Scripts SQL para estructura de la DB /scripts        # Datos semilla (Seed data)
+  /repository   # Data access (SQL queries)
+  /security     # Authentication middlewares and utilities /migrations     # SQL scripts for DB structure /scripts        # Seed data
-/tests          # Tests de integración E2E
+/tests          # E2E integration tests